 In personal life we hold familial roles such a being a daughter, son, wife, husband, mother, father, and so on.
 We may have authority over others in some of these roles.
 We all have some accomplishments, skills, hobbies, connections with other people through a variety of ways.
 All contribute to giving our life meaning, purpose, and identity.
 Key word is “contribute.”

 That said, I have another important question for you.
 What would happen to you, and in you, if you lost any of these things, or if any were taken from you?

 I used to define myself and my existence, my life, my purpose, by the roles I had, my job, my abilities.
-However, I was purposeless and drifting even while firmly and actively engaged in the roles I held as a daughter, student, friend, employee, wife, mom.
+However, in doing that, there was a part of me that felt purposeless and drifting even while firmly and actively engaged in the roles I held as a daughter, student, friend, employee, wife, mom.
 I was defined by what I did, and how well I did it.
 My life from young on was a relentless cycle of trying to live up to expectations (whether others or my own; whether real or imagined), perfectionism, and the crushing agony of never being “enough”, whatever “enough” was.